M-Porter/small-state/README.md

 ## Connecting the store to your views

-**small-state** comes with a helper function to automatically connect your store and state to your views so that your views always have the latest states on render and initialize.
+**small-state** comes with a helper function to automatically connect your store and state to your views so that your views always have the latest state.

 ```js
 import View from 'your/View';